avanhatt/icse22ae-kani/README.md

 }
 ``

 Note: by default this will use the already-downloaded crate data at `/icse22ae-kani/crate-data/db-dump.tar.gz`.
-To optionally re-download the data, run `rm /icse22ae-kani/crate-data/db-dump.tar.gz` before the previous command (this will take >30 minutes, depending on the host machine).
+To optionally re-download the data, run `rm /icse22ae-kani/crate-data/db-dump.tar.gz` before the previous command (the command will then take an additional 30+ minutes, depending on the host machine).

 ### Optional: run for all 500 crates